 This is a very big and bulky snow blower.
 There are six different speeds that you can use to cover areas quickly or slower, to be more thorough.
 There’s even a reverse mode.

-The chute is directional, so you can send all the snow you pick up in whatever direction you want and throw it out of the way.
+The chute is directional, so you can send all the heavy wet snow you pick up in whatever direction you want and throw it out of the way.

 - Suitable for all surfaces, including gravel.